hjerpbakk/AspNetCoreWorkshop/README.md

 - Add this file to `Game.html`.
 - Add `HighScoreManager` to `application.js`.
 - Use the `HighScoreManager` in `game_manager.js`.
+- Verify that `scores/highScore.json` is written to disk in the _bin-folder_.

 ## Part 2: Local machine ain't good enough

+Now we'll host the webapp in a Docker container

+### First Docker try

 - Change the `highScoreEndpoint` in `HighScoreManager` to [http://localhost/api/highscore](http://localhost/api/highscore).
 - Create a `Dockerfile` to build and then contain the application